opentelekomcloud-docs/modelarts/umn/source/service_overview/basic_knowledge/model_deployment.rst

    **Figure 1** Process of deploying a model

--  The real-time inference service features high concurrency, low latency, and elastic scaling.
+-  The real-time inference service has features like high concurrency, low latency, and elastic scaling.